How to filter the items to display in the `archiveParams` loop based on the custom parameter name?

 {% endarchiveParams %}

-In the loop, filter parameters according to the name
+In the loop, filter parameters based on name

 Resolve inarchiveParamsThe method of filtering specific parameters in the loop is combined with the AnQiCMS template engineforloop andifConditional judgment tags.
-SincearchiveParamsEach in the loopitemAll providedNameProperties, we can directly use this property for comparison, thereby filtering out the parameters we want to display.
+BecausearchiveParamsEach in the loopitemAll providedNameProperties, we can directly use this property to compare and thus filter out the parameters we want to display.

 <div class="book-info-card">